About Sketchy Maze#

-Project: Doodle is a "drawing-based maze game" themed around hand-drawn mazes on paper.
+Sketchy Maze is a "drawing-based maze game" themed around hand-drawn maps on paper.

 You can draw your own custom maps, freehand or with some basic drawing tools, and then drag and drop pre-made "doodads" into your level for interactive things like keys, doors and buttons.

 This is an early alpha build of the game.
-Longer term it will include a couple built-in "single player campaigns" of multiple themed levels, but for now it just includes a couple example levels and the editor itself.
+Longer term it will include a couple of built-in "single player campaigns" of multiple themed levels, but for now it just includes a few example levels and the editor itself.